OpenCourier: an Open Protocol for Building a Decentralized Ecosystem of Community-owned Delivery Platforms: Introduction

 \section{Introduction}

 Gig work platforms like Uber and DoorDash have changed the landscape of work, offering people new ways to earn money and request convenient on-demand services~\cite{friedman2014workers, parigi2016gig, alkhatib2017examining}.
-In the United States, over 38\% of the work-age population has engaged in app-based work across diverse industries such as freelancing, transportation, food delivery, home services, and crowdwork~\cite{upwork2023freelance, garin2023evolution, cnn2023gig}.
-Gig work platforms grant workers flexibility in choosing when and how to work, motivating many individuals to join the platforms~\cite{ens2018decent, cram2020algorithmic, heiland2021controlling, bucher2021pacifying}.
-However, the centralized operational model of the most widely-used such platforms has led to several key challenges that are detrimental to workers' well-being.
+In the United States, 36-38\% of the work-age population has engaged in gig work across diverse industries such as freelancing, transportation, food delivery, home services, and crowdwork~\cite{upwork2023freelance, garin2023evolution, cnn2023gig, deloitte_gig_economy_shared_services}.
+Although the flexibility in choosing when and how to work has motivated many individuals to join~\cite{ wood2019good, ens2018decent, rosenblat2016regional, hall2018analysis}, the centralized operational model --- where the platform sets the rules and uses algorithms to make key decisions like pricing and job assignment --- of the most widely used platforms, can concentrate and obscure decision-making in ways that undermine the well-being of workers \cite{nagarajrao2024navigating, bucher2021pacifying}.